ttandozia/IMAGE_ANALYSIS_OCR_PY/README.md

 - Convexity;
 - Solidity.

-**Also, I used two Mcahine Learning models to predict the new images:**
+**Also, I used two Machine Learning models to predict the new images:**

 - K-means;
 - Random Forest.